 There’s no single test that can tell if you or your child has ADHD.
 A

 If you suspect that you or your child has ADHD, talk to your doctor about getting an evaluation.
-For your child, you can also talk to a counselor at their school.
+For your child, you can also talk to their school counselor.
 Schools regularly assess children for problems that may be affecting their educational performance.

 Treatment for ADHD typically includes behavioral therapies, medication, or both.

-Medication can also be very helpful for a child or adult with ADHD.
-Medications for ADHD are designed to affect brain chemicals in a way that enables you to better control impulses and actions.
-Find out more about treatment options and behavioral interventions that can help ease ADHD symptoms.
+Medication can also be very helpful when you’re living with ADHD.
+ADHD medications are designed to affect brain chemicals in a way that enables you to better control your impulses and actions.

 The two main types of medications used to treat ADHD are stimulants and nonstimulants.